DebugSteven/bound-for-greatness/PITCHME.md

 Note:
 Haskell has a language extension for Rank 2 types that is deprecated.
-GHC use to make a distinction between Rank 2 types and Rank N types. <--- TODO is this true?
 Rank 2 is the highest rank where full bidirectional type inference is decidable.
 GHC doesn't implement the Rank 2 type inference algorithm though, so Rank2Types is indistinguishable in practice from RankNTypes.